Five years after fire, a shining Notre Dame is ready to reopen its doors

 As the restoration moved forward, there was one thing that was not up for debate: the need for a fire alarm system.
 At the time of the fire in 2019, the centuries-old Notre Dame did not have any type of detection apparatus in place.

 “We had to envision all the possible scenarios and necessary measures, keeping in mind the sheer size of Notre Dame, and the interaction between fire and ventilation,” says Benjamin Truchot, project manager of the fire unit at the French National Institute for Industrial Environment and Risks, which relied on digital and scale physical models to create an innovative fire detection system.
 “That was the big challenge: to offer a modern security system within such an ancient structure.”

 While architects were keen to respect traditional methods structurally, there has been more leeway when it comes to garb and artifacts within the church.

-Note: Editor’s note: This story was updated Dec.
-6, the same day as publication, to correct the spelling of Dorothée Chaoui-Derieux’s name.